jeremywillans/wi-room-release/README.md

 You can now optionally choose to decline a Meeting Series if multiple ghost booking occur (default `3`).
 This uses the Microsoft Graph API to decline the Series.
 A local json file is stored with container (default `/config/graph.json`, recommend attach as a volume) which tracks devices and Series which have had a ghost booking.

+A Ghost strike counter reset is also configurable (default enabled, set to 5 weeks) which will reset the counter back to zero if there the last ghost was before this date.

 ## Macro Version
 Within the macro directory of this repository contains a macro version of this for individual device deployment, if preferred.
 As the underlying code is shared between both the macro and the Workspace Integration, it will be maintained in the same repository for consistency.